GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 Functions
 ---------
-This implementation is based on ideas from "Large Scale Computation of Means and Cluster for Persistence Diagrams via Optimal Transport".
+This implementation uses the Python Optimal Transport library and is based on ideas from "Large Scale Computation of Means and Cluster for Persistence Diagrams via Optimal Transport".

 .. autofunction:: gudhi.wasserstein.wasserstein_distance